Liver: Liver regeneration

 The liver is the only human internal organ capable of natural regeneration of lost tissue; as little as 25% of a liver can regenerate into a whole liver.
 This is, however, not true regeneration but rather compensatory growth in mammals.
-The lobes that are removed do not regrow and the growth of the liver is a restoration of function, not original form.
+The lobes that are removed do not regrow and the growth of the liver is a restoration of function, not the original form.
 This contrasts with true regeneration where both original function and form are restored.
 In some other species, such as zebrafish, the liver undergoes true regeneration by restoring both shape and size of the organ.
 In the liver, large areas of the tissues are formed but for the formation of new cells there must be sufficient amount of material so the circulation of the blood becomes more active.

 This is predominantly due to the hepatocytes re-entering the cell cycle.
 That is, the hepatocytes go from the quiescent G0 phase to the G1 phase and undergo mitosis.
 This process is activated by the p75 receptors.
 There is also some evidence of bipotential stem cells, called hepatic oval cells or ovalocytes (not to be confused with oval red blood cells of ovalocytosis), which are thought to reside in the canals of Hering.
 These cells can differentiate into either hepatocytes or cholangiocytes.
 Cholangiocytes are the epithelial lining cells of the bile ducts.
 They are cuboidal epithelium in the small interlobular bile ducts, but become columnar and mucus secreting in larger bile ducts approaching the porta hepatis and the extrahepatic ducts.
 Research is being carried out on the use of stem cells for the generation of an artificial liver.

 Scientific and medical works about liver regeneration often refer to the Greek Titan Prometheus who was chained to a rock in the Caucasus where, each day, his liver was devoured by an eagle, only to grow back each night.
 The myth suggests the ancient Greeks may have known about the liver's remarkable capacity for self-repair.